 Going back to 2005-06 (when the league implemented the shootout and got rid of ties), only 11 teams have finished a regular season with a points percentage of .375 or lower, with the lowest coming by way of Detroit (.275) in the truncated 2019-20 season.

-This season, we currently have five teams sitting at .371 or below (Buffalo, Ottawa, Seattle, Montreal and Arizona) for the 2021-22 season and two of them — Arizona and Montreal — have worse points percentages right now than Detroit did back when it set the shootout-era record.
+On Jan.
+13, we had five teams sitting at .371 or below (Buffalo, Ottawa, Seattle, Montreal and Arizona) for the 2021-22 season and two of them — Arizona and Montreal — had worse points percentages than Detroit did back when it set the shootout-era record.

 It is unique that we have this many terrible teams in one season and it would be pretty shocking if this becomes the norm.

 In fact, only two other seasons since 2005-06 featured more than one team at .375 or worse (2005-06 and 2014-15) by the time the playoffs started.

 Part of this phenomena could just be human nature.
 They’ll never admit it, but it can’t be easy for athletes to get up for a game when your team is out of the playoff race by Christmas.
 Throw in the pandemic restrictions and craziness they’ve dealt with the past two seasons and playing for a stinky team becomes even more of a drag.

 And in a sport like hockey — where work ethic does matter — that type of existential weight can surely drag on a player and slow them down, leading to worse results.

 The two minutes of self-loathing immediately after a game where your +275 underdog fights and claws only to lose in overtime is my favorite thing about betting.
 I am sick in the head, undoubtedly, but that feeling is just as important to me as the euphoria of cashing a great bet.